Admitted Students FAQs

 - Outside scholarships do not appear on your bill.
 Subtract the scholarship amount and pay the balance along with verification of your scholarship.

 - Federal Work Study is not included as pending aid (you must secure employment and you will get paid directly).

-- Please review your financial award letter on GaelXPress.
+- Please review your financial aid offer letter on GaelXPress.

 Why can't my parents see my bill?